Speech Language Pathologist (SLP) Positions Available

 Speech Therapist Jobs at Sunny Days

 Sunny Days is currently seeking outstanding early intervention professionals in multiple specialty areas.
 Candidates must possess state-specific professional licenses and experience in pediatric care.
-Ownership of toys/testing tools is required, and experience with home-based service delivery and working with caregivers is expected, but not mandatory.
+Toys/testing tools ownership is required, and experience with home-based service delivery and working with caregivers is expected but not mandatory.

 Join Our Team

 - Position – Registered Behavior Technician

 - Position – BCBA

 - Position – Special Education Teacher